Too Allergic

-Sterling Silver Jewelry - Your No 1 Definitive Buying Guide
+Sterling Silver Jewelry – Your No. 1 Definitive Buying Guide

 Hi, my name is Elise, and I am a jeweler.

-That’s when I had a sparkling light bulb moment (ding!) that It would probably be best if there were a way that I could compile all these questions into a readable format.
+That’s when I had a sparkling light bulb moment (ding!) that it would probably be best if there were a way that I could compile all these questions into a readable format.

 So here goes!